jonhadfield/easeprobe/docs/Deployment.md

     time: 10:00:01+08:00
 ```

-You can run the EaseProbe by the following command.
+You can run the GuardianProbe by the following command.

 ```bash
 docker run -d --name easeprobe \